 This will be my first 100 miler.
 It was in my mind for a few years before I even did an ultra.
 I would be doubling the distance with no buffer just like my first jump into to the ultra-world.
 And come to think of it, running in general.
 I went from a 6 miler right up to a Marathon.
 Ever since then, I have been running marathons.
 But while I was faster at shorter races, I kept getting slower marathon times on all but the last two.
 Finally, last year I decided to run the SOB 50 miler.
 I really needed it as a good challenge to get me back in it.
 At the time I always ran fast at the start and pushed hard at the end even though my second half was always slower.
 That’s how I started running my first 50.
-About 20 miles into my poor pacing, hydration, and fueling plan, it caught up to me.
+About 20 miles into my poor pacing, hydration, and fueling plan, it caught up with me.
 I drug back up to Jackson Gap; puking twice.
 I was ready to quit but there was lots of time until I could get a ride back.
 With nothing to lose, I ran and was able to really run for about 5 miles.
 Then I drug even harder on the last climb to the finish.
 I felt like I was going to fall asleep at every tree I stopped at.
 That race taught me so much and it was the hardest race I have ever ran.
 But if I had to, I would do it all again.
 Lessons learned through all that suffering would see me making many break-throughs in my running to this day.

-(P.C. : My sister, Samantha)
+(P.C.: My sister, Samantha)

 Edge of morning.